Antonyeaster/brick-connect-react/README.md

 * [Django Rest Framework](https://www.django-rest-framework.org/) This was too used across the build of the backend API

+* [CamelCase](https://www.geeksforgeeks.org/how-to-convert-string-to-camel-case-in-javascript/) Used to change categories into capital for certain letters

 Other sources include:

 * Code Institute LMS